ElzPad/LEARN_ML/README.md

 - Each project includes a `README.md` with context and goals.
 - Most code is in `Jupyter Notebooks` or modular Python files.
 - Only small or synthetic datasets are stored; large datasets are typically linked or downloaded separately.

 ___

-## 📬 Feedback or Questions?

-Feel free to open an [issue](https://github.com/your-username/ai-ml-projects/issues) or reach out if you'd like to discuss anything in the repo!

-___